-In CY 2020 the ACRTA reflected a seven (7) member Board of Trustees with an Operations Director, an Administrative & Capital Director, a Finance Manager, a Maintenance Manager, two Transportation Managers, one (1) Shift Leader, two (2) mechanics, one (1) service technician, one (1) fueler/washer, one (1) maintenance clerk, three (3) dispatch operators, and twenty-four (24) transit operators (16 full-time, 8 part-time).
-In all, there were thirty-nine (39) employees under the supervision of the Board and the Directors, see Illustration 1.
-ACRTA also contracted for a financial person.
-The Operations Director and Admirative & Capital Director served as interim executive directors in CY 2020.
-The ACRTA Organizational Chart is included in this document as Addendum A.
+In CY 2023 the ACRTA reflected a seven-member Board of Trustees with two Co-Executive Directors, an Operations Director, an Administrative & Capital Director, Finance Manager, a Maintenance Manager, two Transportation Managers, one Shift Leader, two mechanics, one service technician, three dispatch operators, 24 transit operators (16 full-time, 8 part-time).
+In all, there were (43) employees under the Board and Directors.